What are the new things to learn and the skills to master today in 2021?

 Recommended free course: Introduction to Cognitive Psychology: An Experimental Science

-Highlights: Knowledge cannot be fully digested if the information is presented out of context.
-The exercises in this course will not only teach you how to understand complex concepts, but also how to apply them in different settings.
+Highlights: The exercises in this course will teach you how to understand complex concepts and apply them in different settings.

 Scott Steinberg is a futurist, keynote speaker on business trends, and bestselling author of “Fast >> Forward,”“Think Like a Futurist,”“Make Change Work for You” and “Becoming Essential.”
 He is also an award-winning strategic consultant and has been named by Fortune magazine as a leading expert on innovation.

-Correction: This article has been updated to show that the Future After Covid course charges a $495 fee.
+Correction: We have updated this article to show that the Future After Covid course charges a $495 fee.